vipulnaik/diet-exercise-health/notes/2021-activity-tracker.md

 ## Friday December 24

-I made a trip to Walgreens foor my Pfizer COVID vaccine booster dose.
+I made a trip to Walgreens for my Pfizer COVID vaccine booster dose.
 The appointment was at 3 PM.

-I left home arouond 2:30 PM, arrived around 2:54 PM, and filled out some forms, then I waited for the pharmacist to be ready.
+I left home around 2:30 PM, arrived around 2:54 PM, and filled out some forms, then I waited for the pharmacist to be ready.
 After getting the booster at around 3:10 PM, I waited briefly in the observational area, then bought a few things and went back home.